Navid2266/PINN-model-to-solve-Burger-s-equation/README.md

 ∂U/∂t + U∂U/∂x = μ∂²U/∂x²

-For simplification, we have neglected the effect of viscosity (μ), setting it to 0.
+For simplification, we have neglected the effect of viscosity (μ), setting it to 0 at first.
 The initial condition is defined as:

 - **U(x, 0) = sin(πx)**, for x ∈ (0,1)